sccn/sccn.github.io/tutorials/I/inspecting_ica_comp.md

 <details>
-  <summary>Note on ICA component projections and electrode montage plot </summary>
+  <summary>NOTE ON ICA COMPONENT PROJECTIONS AND ELECTRODE MONTAGE PLOT</summary>

-Note: From EEGLAB v4.32 on, if the electrode montage extends below the horizontal plane of the head center, [topoplot.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=topoplot.m) plots them as a 'skirt' (or halo) around the cartoon head that marks the (arc_length = 0.5) head-center plane.
+Note: From EEGLAB v4.32 on, if the electrode montage extends below the horizontal plane of the head center, <href src="http://sccn.ucsd.edu/eeglab/locatefile.php?file=topoplot.m">topoplot.m</href> plots them as a 'skirt' (or halo) around the cartoon head that marks the (arc_length = 0.5) head-center plane.
 (Note: Usually, the best-fitting sphere is a cm or more above the plane of the nasion and ear canals).
 By default, all channels with location arc_lengths \<= 1.0 (head bottom) are used for interpolation and are shown in the plot.
-From the commandline, [topoplot.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=topoplot.m) allows the user to specify the interpolation and plotting radii (*intrad* and *plotrad*) as well as the radius of the cartoon head (*headrad*).
+From the commandline, <href src="http://sccn.ucsd.edu/eeglab/locatefile.php?file=topoplot.m">topoplot.m</href> allows the user to specify the interpolation and plotting radii (*intrad* and *plotrad*) as well as the radius of the cartoon head (*headrad*).
 The *headrad* value should normally be kept at its physiologically correct value (0.5).
 In 'skirt'